 Have you ever scarfed down a bowl of high fiber cereal 30 minutes prior to a long run?
 Skipped breakfast before a four-hour bike ride?
 Eaten something you’ve never had for breakfast on the morning of a big race?
-Unfortunately, I have to admit that I have done all of these things.
-While these no-no’s may seem obvious to some, I’ll bet that there are a lot of beginner, intermediate, and even advanced athletes who have made these very same mistakes.
+While these no-no’s may seem obvious to some, athletes of all ages and levels have likely made these mistakes and endure the consequences.

-2. Protect your guns: When you’re working out hard, whether weightlifting or running stadium stairs, you are often breaking down muscle tissue.
+2. Protecting excess muscle breakdown: When working out hard, whether weightlifting or running stadium stairs, you are often breaking down muscle tissue.
 Knowing what to eat pre-workout can help prevent muscle breakdown, speeding up recovery time and improving muscle repair.

-If you like to workout before the sun rises, or eating before exercise makes your stomach upset, a pre-workout chow down isn’t necessary.
-However, while you may not need to eat prior to a moderate intensity workout (such as a 20 minute jog), re-think your strategy if you are planning a longer, or higher intensity workout.
-Consider the option of having a bedtime snack on the night before a morning workout.
+If you like to workout early in the mornings, or eating before exercise makes your stomach upset, a pre-workout chow down isn’t necessary.
+However, while you may not need to eat prior to a moderate intensity workout (such as a 20 minute jog), re-think your strategy if you're planning a longer, or higher intensity workout.
+Consider having a bedtime snack (breakfast before bed anyone?) on the night before a morning workout.

-A small, high-GI carbohydrate is composed of easily digestible sugars.
-This ensures that the snack is digested prior to exercise, and that the energy is available to fuel your workout.
-(While the full process of digestion actually takes hours, eating a high-GI snack means that you won't have food bouncing around in your stomach during exercise.
-Although great for digestive health, fiber is actually digested in the colon, and consuming too much fiber before a workout can cause an upset stomach.
-Fat actually slows digestion, and should be avoided right before a workout.
-A high-GI carb is easy to digest, and provides more immediate energy.)
+A small, high-GI carbohydrate is composed of simple sugars.
+This ensures that the snack is digested prior to exercise, and that the energy is available for fuel.
+While the full process of digestion actually takes hours, eating a high-GI snack means that food won't linger and bounce around in the stomach while exercising.

 Small snacks work best for workouts early in the morning, or for shorter workouts (generally less than 45 minutes).
 If you’ve got a long, intense workout session planned, opt for something higher in carbs and protein (see option #3, the balanced meal) in order to have more sustained energy.